NSTA Conference Transcripts

-NSTA acknowledges up to 13 clock hours for a virtual conference and 22 clock hours for a national conference.
-Please note that these hours are not graduate/continuing education units.
+NSTA acknowledges up to 17 clock hours per week for NSTA Engage: Spring21 and 22 clock hours for a national conference.
+Please note that these hours are not graduate/ continuing education units.
 It is attendees’ responsibility to forward their transcript to the school administration in accordance to their state’s qualifications.
 NSTA does not send this information to the school administration.
 Most administrations recognize NSTA conference attendance as professional development credits toward enhancing teachers’ skills and education.

 Click here for information on completing a session evaluation.